-- Chattels where the cost or proceeds are less than £6,000. - Sets of chattels in relation to the chattels exemption.

-The grant of a lease or sub-lease out of either a freehold, long lease or short lease.
+- The detailed calculations for chattels where the cost or proceeds are less than £6,000, other than knowledge of the exemption where both cost and proceeds are less than £6,000. - Sets of chattels in relation to the chattels exemption. - The grant of a lease or sub-lease out of either a freehold, long lease or short lease. - Appropriations to and from trading stock (inventory).